 The Leakproof Shield™ is a spill guard on the front rim of the disc that partially covers the sloped catch basin.
 When the disc is removed, the sloped designed allows the fluid to shift forward, where it is blocked by the Leakproof Shield™ preventing spills.

 The unique oval shape also helps protect against mess during removal.
 Other circular discs can rotate while wearing, making the pull-tab difficult to find and grasp.
 This leads to frustration and spills.

-Once the Diva Disc is inserted, pull-tab facing out and back rim pointed towards the tailbone, the oval shape will prevent rotation and keep the pull-tab within reach.
+Once the DIVA Disc is inserted, pull-tab facing out and back rim pointed towards the tailbone, the oval shape will prevent rotation and keep the pull-tab within reach.

 Insertion and removal take some practice.
-When the Diva Disc is properly inserted, it should be comfortably tucked back as far as possible around the cervix.
+When the DIVA Disc is properly inserted, it should be comfortably tucked back as far as possible around the cervix.
 At the front, it is then tucked up against the pubic bone to keep it firmly in place.
 When correctly positioned, you shouldn’t be able to feel it.

 1. If you’ve inserted the disc incorrectly, it may not be covering the cervix fully.
 This allows room for flow to leak past the disc.

 2. If you discover that you have a tilted cervix – which is not uncommon – the disc should be slightly tilted to reflect the position of your cervix.
-For individualized guidance, reach out to our Consumer Support Team at any time!
+For individualized guidance, reach out to our Consumer Experience Team at any time!

 3. Another reason could be heavy flow.
 The disc is safe to be worn for up to 12 hours.
 If you experience a heavy flow though, it may need to be emptied multiple times in a 12-hour window.